Our lead asset

 Linaprazan glurate

-Our drug candidate represents a new and novel mode of action with superior efficacy potential and pharmacokinetic profile.
-Linaprazan glurate is a Potassium-Competitive Acid Blocker (P-CAB) and a prodrug of linaprazan, a substance initially developed and tested by AstraZeneca.
+Our drug candidate represents a novel mode of action with an improved pharmacokinetic profile and the potential to have superior efficacy.
+Linaprazan glurate, a Potassium-Competitive Acid Blocker (P-CAB) is a prodrug of linaprazan, a substance initially developed and tested by AstraZeneca.
 The gastric acid control ability of linaprazan glurate has in studies shown to be superior to current medication.

 Linaprazan glurate is a P-CAB and a prodrug of linaprazan, a substance initially developed and tested by AstraZeneca.
-Linaprazan glurate represents a game changing generation of Gastric Acid Blockers and therapy, building on world leading industrial tradition.
+Linaprazan glurate represents a new generation of acid blockers and therapy, building on world leading industrial tradition.

-Linaprazan glurate is addressing a large unmet medical need, estimated to over 18 million patients in Europe and North America.
-The main target groups are patients with severe eGERD not adequately treated with available therapy.
+Linaprazan glurate is addressing a large unmet medical need, estimated to be over 20 million people in Europe and USA.
+The main target groups are patients with moderate to severe eGERD or Helicobacter pylori (H. pylori) infection, where available therapy is not effective enough.
 Linaprazan is the active metabolite in linaprazan glurate.

 History and expected milestones